philtrade/philtrade.github.io/_posts/2020-10-29-openvpn-on-spare-openWRT-router.md

 Previously, on a spare router flashed with `openWRT`, I implemented a wake-over-WAN mechanism.
 It saved me lot of time in remotely waking up a home GPU dev box than spinning up a commercial cloud instance.

 Lately I was asked about private/non-commercial VPN solution to masquerade outbound traffic.
-I followed, tweaked, and consolidated the instructions from multiple sources into a single reusable script ([the gist is here](https://gist.github.com/philtrade/88bf4168b33b35b04667c5d56bfbfd10)).
+I followed, tweaked, and consolidated the instructions from multiple sources to get `openvpn` server running on the inquirer's spare router.
+I further consolidated the steps [into a single script](https://gist.github.com/philtrade/88bf4168b33b35b04667c5d56bfbfd10).

 The exercise helped me understand some practical tradeoffs in crypto key generation and management, and configuring network services using `uci` vs direct commands.